stfc/PSyclone/doc/developer_guide/psyir.rst

 ^^^^^^^^^^^^^^

 The `KernelSchedule` is a PSyIR node that represents a kernel subroutine.
-It extends the `psyclone.psyir.nodes.Schedule` functionality with a SymbolTable (`psyclone.psyGen.psyir.symbols.SymbolTable`) that keeps a record of the Symbols (`psyclone.psyGen.psyir.symbols.Symbol`) used in the kernel scope (see :ref:`user_guide:symbol-label`).
+It extends the `psyclone.psyir.nodes.Routine` functionality with a SymbolTable (`psyclone.psyGen.psyir.symbols.SymbolTable`) that keeps a record of the Symbols (`psyclone.psyGen.psyir.symbols.Symbol`) used in the kernel scope (see :ref:`user_guide:symbol-label`).